They relied on rapid coronavirus tests to gather safely. Some wish they hadn’t.

 But many experts say that a positive result from a rapid test should always be treated as a true positive.

 That is especially true because infections caused by the omicron variant appear to move faster than those caused by other variants, said Lam, the Emory biomedical engineer.
-A positive result on a rapid test followed by a negative result on a PCR test may mean that a patient was infected, but stopped producing virus by the time of the second test, he added.
+A positive result on a rapid test followed by a negative result on a PCR test may mean that a patient was infected but stopped producing virus by the time of the second test, he added.

 “If the rapid antigen test says you’re positive, then you’re probably definitely positive — and you’re likely infectious,” Lam said.